CLOVER-energy/CLOVER/README.md

 ```
 python -m pip install clover-energy
 ```
-This should install all of the relevant dependencies for CLOVER as well as providing three installable executable files: `new-clover-location`, `update-api-token` and `clover`, which are described in more detail below.
+This should install all of the relevant dependencies for CLOVER as well as providing four installable executable files: `new-clover-location`, `update-api-token`, `clover-hpc` and `clover`, which are described in more detail below.

 Note, installing CLOVER in this way will install the package to your conda environment or local computer and will not provide you with easy access to the source code files.
 To develop CLOVER and have access to the source code, ensure that you download the code from GitHub.